davidyu85/Tersus-JSX/README.md

 ## Known issues
 - Having an JSX element with both tj-if and tj-for might produce interesting side effects.
 For the time being, it is recommended placing the two props in seperate elements.
 - A JSX fragment is wrapped around any transpiled elements.
 This is because without it, it will generate a meaningless error - container is falsy.
+- (MAJOR)Tersus conveniently removes all attributes without checking.
+A silly mistake from me.
+Will fix this asap!

 ## License